 git config --global user.email "firstname.lastname@example.org"

-repo initto bring down the latest version of Repo with all its most recent bug fixes.
-You must specify a URL for the manifest, which specifies where the various repositories included in the Android source will be placed within your working directory.
+repo initto get the latest version of Repo with its most recent bug fixes.
+You must specify a URL for the manifest, which specifies where the various repositories included in the Android source are placed within your working directory.

 repo init -u https://android.googlesource.com/platform/manifest